infolock/SwiftFloatingLabelTextField/README.md

 ### Usage
 Usage is pretty simple.
 Just add FloatingLabelTextField.swift to your project, and then either set the custom class for a UITextField in Interface Builder to be FloatingLabelTextField, or create it programatically `let textField = FloatingLabelTextField( frame: CGRectMake( 0, 0, 320.0, 44.0 ) )`

+See the provided Example project for a live example.

 ### Property Definitions
 Here is a quick breakdown of the current properties:
 `floatingLabel:UILabel`